 We are a cooperatively managed creatively blessed blend of 28 local faculty.
 Visiting faculty from around the globe regularly offer master classes.

 We are purveyors of fine glass for fusing and casting, flame work, stained glass and mosaics.
-We stock borosilicate rod, tubing, and frit, soft glass rod, frit, noodles and stringers, sheet glass for stained glass, billets and color for fusing and casting, a huge assortment of dichroic glass in COE 33 , 96 and 104.
+We stock borosilicate rod, tubing, and frit, soft glass rod, frit, noodles and stringers, sheet glass for stained glass and mosaics, billets and color for fusing and casting, a huge assortment of dichroic glass in COE 33 , 96 and 104.
 Glass may be purchased in bulk or by the piece.
 Our scrap bins are full of contemporary and vintage glass for the discerning glass artist.
 Separate scrap bins for stained glass, mosaics, and 96 COE fusible/casting.

 Open Studio :

 - Fusing open studio: Bring or purchase your own glass , eye protection, scoring tool, and create projects.
 Enjoy access to tools, kilns and equipment.
 Kiln space and firing fees based on number of projects/which kiln .
 No reservations are required, just drop in during one of our scheduled sessions or call to arrange other times.
 Open studio is a non teaching time for those who work independently.
 Firing fees (fuse/slump/cast) include kiln shelf paper $25/firing.
 Intermediate artists are expected to provide firing program(s) specific to their project, type and thickness of glass.
 Artists may program kilns with permission of studio director.
 Prerequisite: Introduction to Glass Fusing and Slumping or equivalent experience.
 Cost: $10/ hour.
 See membership details for discounted open studio time and materials.

 - Fusing Supervised open studio: need a review or help with a project ?
 Supervised open studio provides assistance with projects learned in class.
 Supervised studio time offers support but not new techniques (see Private Classes).
 Bring your own scoring tool and eye protection.
 Cost:$25/ hour, by appointment.
 Please allow at least two days advance for reservations.